 Research Strategy and Research Profile

 Glasgow Caledonian University’s research is framed around the United Nations Sustainable Development Goals, We address the Goals via three societal challenge areas of Inclusive Societies, Healthy Lives and Sustainable Environments.
 For more.
-This project is part of the research activity of the Applied Games and Engaging Technologies Research Group with a start date of 1st October 2019 https://www.gcu.ac.uk/creates/creativecentres/emotionlab/
+This project is part of the research activity of the Applied Games and Engaging Technologies Research Group. https://www.gcu.ac.uk/creates/creativecentres/emotionlab/

 Dr. Ryan Gibson [ECR], Department of Electrical and Electronic Engineering, [email protected]